 In 2016, the associations had already asked to revoke the permit for the damage caused to the Natura 2000’s protected area and the “inconvenience to nearby residents“.
 The Court had found the conditions were met so that the activities could be authorized.

-On its website, Cementa presents Slite as one of the most environmentally friendly factories of Europe, giving a job on site to about 230 people.
+On its website, Cementa presents Slite as one of the most environmentally friendly factories of Europe, giving jobs on-site to about 230 people.

 The cement industry is an important producer of carbon, mostly due to the way limestone is processed.
-Rocks are crushed and burned to extract calcium, the binding agent to produce cement, while small balls of carbon emerge, the clinkers, which lead to CO2 emissions.
+Rocks are crushed and burned to extract calcium, the binding agent to produce cement, while small balls of carbon emerge, the clinkers, leading to CO2 emissions.

-Cement accounts for 4% to 8% of the global carbon emissions (whether energy used to produce cement is taken into account or not).
+Cement accounts for 4% to 8% of global carbon emissions (whether the energy used to produce cement is taken into account).
 Cementa’s activity in Gotland is alone responsible for about 3% of all of Sweden’s carbon footprint.